Pant/nextcloudpi-readthedocs/How-to-get-started-with-NCP-docker.md

 #### Install Docker
 I used [the docker documentation](https://docs.docker.com/install/linux/docker-ce/debian/#install-using-the-repository) for Debian 9 that worked fine, but you'll find instructions for other linux flavor there too.
 #### Download and start
 The the x86 version of NextCloudPi docker container.
-It features the latest Nextcloud plus networking and system management extras.
+It features the latest Nextcloud networking and system management extras.

 Run it with